 Emphysema happens when the air sacs in the lungs become damaged.
 The air sacs, called alveoli, inflate and deflate as you breathe, exchanging the oxygen in the lungs.
 When the alveoli are damaged, it is difficult to breathe.

 Pulmonary hypertension is high blood pressure in the arteries in your lungs.
 Pulmonary hypertension is dangerous because it can result in heart failure.
 It’s important to see a doctor if you experience symptoms of pulmonary hypertension.

-Interstitial lung diseases (ILD) are a diverse group of respiratory disorders that vary in severity and affect adults of all ages.
-Because interstitial lung diseases vary with respect to the severity of symptoms and prognosis, being diagnosed with an ILD can be confusing and frightening to patients.
+Interstitial lung disease (ILD) is a group of respiratory disorders that vary in severity and affect adults of all ages.
+Because interstitial lung disease varies with respect to the severity of symptoms and prognosis, being diagnosed with ILD can be confusing and frightening to patients.

 There are two main types of lung cancer – small cell lung cancer and non-small cell lung cancer.
 Although the same techniques (radiation therapy, chemotherapy, surgery) are used to treat both, your treatment will be tailored depending on your diagnosis and clinical stage.
 Ninety percent of lung cancers occur in individuals with a history of smoking cigarettes.
 Cigar and pipe smoke are potentially more dangerous; they are associated with a lung cancer risk twice that for cigarette smokers.
 Exposure to air pollution, radiation and industrial chemicals such as asbestos, arsenic, nickel and chromium may also increase your risk for developing lung cancer.

 Mycobacterial diseases are infectious diseases caused by bacteria.
 TB refers to the bacteria Mycobacterium tuberculosis.
 MAI refers to Mycobacterium avium-intracellulare (MAI), which is a term for two species of bacteria.